• Home

 0

 Starting a business is never a walk in the park.
-Besides funding, founders need teams with the respective expertise, office...
+Besides funding, founders need teams with the respective expertise, office space and equipment, as well as...

 Opportunities for African Entrepreneurs, Innovators, and Changemakers to Apply for in December 2025